Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Here's the whole story in one diagram:

-You can read my detailed Targhee review here.
+You might also want to read my detailed Targhee review.

-These are the boots I use when I need good traction and ankle support, on day hikes as well as multiday trips.
+These are the boots I use when I need good traction and ankle support, on day hikes as well as multiday trips over rough terrain.

 They are what I wear for straightforward day hikes on non-rocky, dry to moderately muddy trails.